ehmpathy/sql-schema-generator/README.md

 ### Motivation

-The motivation of `schema-generator` is to:
+The motivation of `sql-schema-generator` is to:
 - abstract away the boilerplate and complexity of persisting data in a relational database with "best practices"
 - reduce work required to setup and maintain resources required for persisting data in relational database
 - define one source of truth for best practices in relational database resources